“I thought I could handle it, but I can’t!

 Dress for Allah, not Culture!

 I remember a new Muslim sister from America that was planning to meet a man from Saudi to discuss marriage.
-She showed up wearing shalwar khamis (long baggy shirt over very loose pants), which she received from a Pakistani sister because she didn’t have any modest clothes or have money to buy any.
+She showed up wearing shalwar khamis.
+She received it from a Pakistani sister because she didn’t have any modest clothes or have money to buy any.

 This can be a very touchy subject, especially at the beginning of a marriage for a new Muslim sister.
 While there are many ways of dressing modestly from one culture to another, there are differences that can make the spouse feel uncomfortable.